vkraucunas/promisesIntro/instructions/pokemon/step-0.md

 ##### Before moving on to the next section, answer the following:

-1. On the main page (or in your terminal, via a curl command) make a request to the resource_uri above (i.e. `/pokemon/79`) and take a look at the data structure.
+1. On the main page (or in your terminal) make a request to the resource_uri above (i.e. `/pokemon/79`) and take a look at the data structure.
   * What are some of the keys that have a `"resource_uri"` nested underneath it?
 Find `"sprites"` and at least 3 others.
 1. Take a look at [the Docs](http://pokeapi.co/docs/).
   * How many requests per resource per IP address can you make?